sirbrillig/phpcs-changed/README.md

 The `--always-exit-zero` option will make sure the run will always exit with `0` return code, no matter if there are lint issues or not.
 When not set, `1` is returned in case there are some lint issues, `0` if no lint issues were found.
 The flag makes the phpcs-changed working with other scripts which could detect `1` as failure in the script run (eg.: arcanist).

-THE `--arc-lint` option can be used when the phpcs-changed is run via arcanist, as it skips some checks, which are performed by arcanist itself.
+The `--arc-lint` option can be used when the phpcs-changed is run via arcanist, as it skips some checks, which are performed by arcanist itself.
 It leads to better performance when used with arcanist.

+The `--no-verify-git-file` option will prevent checking to see if a file is tracked by git during the git workflow.
+This can save a little time if you can guarantee this otherwise.

 The `--no-cache-git-root` option will prevent caching the check used by the git workflow to determine the git root within a single execution.
 This is probably only useful for automated tests.